yslianTim/rhbm_gem/docs/developer/adding-a-command.md

 # Adding a Built-in Command

-This guide describes the current workflow for adding a built-in command in this repository.
+This guide describes how to add a built-in command in this repository.
-It is implementation-oriented and aligned with the codebase as it exists today.

 Related references: